maty0609/devwks-intro-to-cd/workshop/01-introduction.md

 `kubectl get pods --all-namespaces -w`

 ## Validate Consul and Grafana

+Befor we will validate Consul and Grafana make sure Caddy is running.

 Verify Consul was deployed properly by accessing the Consul UI.
 Expose the Consul UI with `kubectl port-forward` with the `consul-server-0` pod name as the target.